 Development proposal overview

-On December 2, 2016, the Minister of Canadian Heritage approved 930 Carling Avenue and 520 Preston Street, commonly referred to as the Sir John Carling site, as the location for the new Civic Hospital Campus.
+On December 2, 2016, the Minister of Canadian Heritage approved 930 Carling Avenue and 520 Preston Street, commonly referred to as the Sir John Carling site, as the location for the Ottawa Hospital’s new campus.

-On May 9, 2017, Planning Committee directed staff to bring forward a City-initiated Official Plan Amendment and Zoning By-law Amendment to bring the City’s planning documents into alignment with the federal land use decision for the new Ottawa Hospital Civic Campus.
+On May 9, 2017, Planning Committee directed staff to bring forward a City-initiated Official Plan Amendment and Zoning By-law Amendment to bring the City’s planning documents into alignment with the federal land use decision for The Ottawa Hospital’s new campus.

-Please visit the Ottawa Civic Hospital website for more information about the project.
+Please visit the The Ottawa Hospital's new campus website for more information about the project.

 - Public comment period (14 days): April 12 – April 25, 2018